 Balbuena was a major presence in such scenarios before sustaining an injury against Watford in Gameweek 18.

-Robert Snodgrass’s role as West Ham's first-choice taker of free-kicks and corners could be under threat this season.
+The role of Robert Snodgrass (£5.5m) as West Ham's first-choice taker of free-kicks and corners could be under threat this season.

 The midfielder created 37 chances at set-pieces last term, the third-highest total in FPL.